Test the Turf Collaborative

 For playgrounds the safest surfacing options are natural materials properly installed and maintained.
 Examples of safer alternatives include cork, engineered wood fiber (EWF), self binding gravel, playground sand, and natural grass.

-- Athletic Playing Fields - Lowell Center for Sustainable Production
+• Playground Surfacing Report from Lowell Center for Sustainable Production

 Ethics